Career Timeline of Martina Navratilova: Major Achievements and Milestones

 1975: Runner-Up at Major Tournaments and Defection

 In 1975, Martina Navratilova was the runner-up at the Australian Open and the French Open.
-She defected from communist Czechoslovakia after the US Open.
+She also defected from communist Czechoslovakia to the United States, seeking political asylum.

 1976: Wimbledon Women's Doubles Title

-In 1976, Martina Navratilova teamed with Chris Evert to win the Wimbledon women's doubles title.
+In 1976, Martina Navratilova and Chris Evert won the Wimbledon women's doubles title, defeating Billie Jean King and Bette Stove.

 1977: Ranked in World's Top 3

-In 1978, Martina Navratilova won her first major singles title at Wimbledon, defeating Chris Evert in three sets.
-She also captured the world No. 1 ranking for the first time.
+In 1978, Martina Navratilova won her first major singles title at Wimbledon, defeating Chris Evert in three sets and becoming the world No. 1 on the WTA computer.

 In January 1979, Chris Evert took back the world No. 1 ranking from Martina Navratilova.

-In 1979, Martina Navratilova successfully defended her Wimbledon title, again beating Chris Evert in the final.
-She earned the World No. 1 ranking at the end of the year.
+In 1979, Martina Navratilova successfully defended her Wimbledon title, again defeating Chris Evert in the final, and earned the World No. 1 ranking at the end of the year for the first time.

-In 1980, Martina Navratilova defeated six-time Wimbledon champion Billie Jean King in the quarterfinals.
+In 1980, Martina Navratilova defeated six-time Wimbledon champion Billie Jean King in a two-day quarterfinal match at Wimbledon, with a scoreline of 7–6, 1–6, 10–8.

-In 1981, Renée Richards became one of Martina Navratilova's coaches, a relationship that lasted until 1983.
+In 1981, Renée Richards became one of Navratilova's coaches.

-From 1982 to 1986, Martina Navratilova had a dominant reign, losing a total of only six singles matches and securing 13 consecutive victories over Chris Evert.
+From 1982 through 1984, Martina Navratilova lost a total of only six singles matches, including a run of 13 consecutive victories over Chris Evert.

 In 1982, Martina Navratilova won both Wimbledon and the French Open.